 Cyclic fluctuations: Precision: ± 0.1 mg/L – Water 100% recycled.

-Seasonal cyclic fluctuations are obtained The lowest and highest levels wanted are manually slightly modified every 1-3 weeks.
+Seasonal cyclic fluctuations can be obtained.
+The lowest and highest level wanted needs to be manually modified every 1-3 weeks to accomplish seasonal fluctuations.

 Static, dynamic and cyclic control of water temperature control (± 0.3 °C)

 • Includes salinity-resistant temperature probe, quiet chilling compressor with titanium heat exchanger, water heater, and controls.

 • Insulated units: 4-35°C (room temperature at 20°C)

 • Non-insulated units: 15-35°C (room temperature at 20°C)

 For water temperatures ranging from 4-35°C, racks are enclosed with insulated panels, reducing chilling requirements, operating costs, and condensation.
 Plus, the covered habitat eases photoperiod control with light ramping.
 Colder temperatures are available.